-Phosphorous– helps to grow roots, blooming flowers, and set fruits.
+Phosphorous– helps to grow roots, bloom flowers, and set fruits.

 Potassium– fights diseases and helps to improve roots and stems.

-Besides, the basic nutrients you need to provide some secondary nutrients such as calcium, magnesium,and sulfur to your tomato plants.
+Besides the essential nutrients you need, provide some secondary nutrients such as calcium, magnesium, and sulfur to your tomato plants.

-Calcium sulfate– also known as gypsum can prevent blossom end rot problem of tomato plants.
-It also develops stems health and makes the fruits more nutritious.
+Calcium sulfate, also known as gypsum, can prevent tomato plants’ blossom end rot problem.
+It also develops stem health and makes the fruits more nutritious.

-Magnesium –controls the process of photosynthesis, chlorophyll and maintains overall quality.
+Magnesium –controls the process of photosynthesis and chlorophyll and maintains overall quality.

-Sulfur– provides proteins and amino acids to the tomato plants.
-Lacking magnesium and sulfur can cause yellow leaf problem.
+Sulfur– provides proteins and amino acids to tomato plants.
+Lacking magnesium and sulfur can cause yellow leaf problems.

-Only providing nutrients to your tomato plants don’t bring you success.
+Unfortunately, only providing nutrients to your tomato plants doesn’t bring you success.

 You must also ensure the followings:

 - Choose loamy and sandy soil for your tomato plants.
 If your soil contains a large amount of silt and clay, add a proper portion of sand, compost, sawdust, and peat moss to develop the soil texture.